 We`ve all heard about sex offenders living under a bridge near Miami and the more than 100 sex offenders packed into a trailer park in St. Petersburg (better known as “pervert park”) — all because they couldn`t find a place to live.
-But did you know that Florida not only has a statewide 1,000-foot rule for sex offenders, but it also allows local governments to impose even harsher residency restrictions on sex offenders?
+But did you know that Florida not only has a statewide 1,000-foot rule for sex offenders, but it also allows local counties and cities to impose even harsher residency restrictions on sex offenders?

 Florida is one of the few states that imposes statewide residency restrictions on sex offenders, even though every study has shown that residency restrictions have no effect at all on preventing sex offenses against children.
 Let`s take a closer look at Florida`s statewide 1,000-foot rule.
 You might be surprised that not all sex offenders fall under this questionable law.